ArunaPatil36/Multiple-disease-prediction/README.md

 # Multiple-disease-prediction
-To predict multiple diseases simultaneously can improve early diagnosis and treatment, leading to better patient outcomes by using python
+To predict multiple diseases simultaneously can improve early diagnosis and treatment of patient.
+By utilizing python language